 We only accept committed and dedicated students who are serious about becoming professional actors.
 As such we are proud of the rigorous training, passion and encouragement which ensures our students realise their potential.

 The Acting Programme has two highly experienced Estill Master Trainers on staff to teach the vocal curriculum which is heavily connected with the fantastic work of Jo Estill.
-Gemma Boaden, EMT is the Head of Voice for the Acting Programme at Northampton University and has taken great pride in embedding the important work of Jo Estill into the vocal curriculum for both spoken and sung voice as part of the three year bachelor of arts degree.
+Gemma Boaden, EMT, is the Head of Voice for the Acting Programme at Northampton University.
+She is joined on the faculty by fellow EMT, Leon Trayman.
+Both have taken great pride in embedding the important work of Jo Estill into the vocal curriculum for spoken and sung voice as part of the three year bachelor of arts degree.

 Estill Voice Training forms an integral part in the basis of the actors spoken voice and within singing classes too.
 Estill Voice Training really empowers our students to be fully equipped in both their vocal health and artistry as performers.